juliandewit/juliandewit.github.io/_posts/2016-03-15-kaggle-ndsb.md

 ## Integrating the predictions into volumes and data cleaning.
 Theoretically, once you have the LV areas per slice, the step to compute the volumes is straight forward.
 You take the slice areas and multiply by their thickness and then sum.
 You can even be more fancy and compute the volumes using frustum of a cone approximations like in the tutorials.
 I did that but it only gave a small improvement.
-It was much more beneficial to put more effort in the data cleaning process.
+It was much more beneficial to put extra effort in the data cleaning process.
 Taking MRI's is obviously a very error prone process and many computations went wrong because of irregularities in the data.
-Below a number of essential cleaning steps are discussed.
+Below some common problems are discussed.

 1. *Patients with virtually no slices.*<br>
    Patient 595 and 599 only had 3 slices.
 I decided to drop them and predict their volumes later on based on averages for age and sex.
 2. *No real guide for slice thickness.*<br>
   I eventually used the difference between slice locations to determine the slice thickness.
 Although the slice location was not 100% perfect other calculations based on image orientation and location also had their problems so I settled for the simplest option.
 3. *Slice ordering.*<br>
   Usually the MRI makes slices from the base downto the apex.
 But sometimes the machines seemed to get stuck or went back up again.
-This would result in negative slice thickneses.
+This would result in negative slice thicknesses.
 The fix was to order the slices based on location and not in time.
 4. *Out of range slices.*<br>
   After ordering the slices I sometimes noticed thicknesses of 100+ mm.
-Since the expected thickness was around 10mm I concluded that these slices were wrong so I dropped them.
+Since the expected thickness was around 10mm I concluded that these slices were out of rangs (stomach, neck) so I dropped them.
 5. *Missing slices.*<br>
   After putting in a maximum slice thickness there turned out to be some sliced that were 20 or even more mm but they were valid.
-My conclusion was that in these cases slices were missing in the sequence.
+My conclusion was that in these cases other slices in the sequence were missing.
-  My measure against this was to allow for these slices as long as they fell between the base and the apex.
+  My measure against this was to allow for these big slices as long as they fell between the base and the apex.
 6. *Wrongly oriented slices.*<br>
   In a very few occasions slices would suddenly be rotated.
 Luckily my segmenter did not suffer from this so there was no need to take measures against this.

 Another important point to not is that two volumes need to be determined at the same time.
-Systole (contracted) and Diastole (expanded).
+Namely systole (contracted) and diastole (expanded).
-I tried two approaches for determining which frames where Systole and Diastole.
-The first was the frame with total volume max and min.
-Second was to find the image with the larges area and use that frame as diastole.
+I tried two approaches for determining which frames where systole and diastole.
+The first was to take the frame with total volume maximum volume as diastole and the one with the minimum volume as systole.
+The second method was to find the image with the larges area and use that frame as diastole.
 Then within that series look for the smallest area and use that frame as systole.
 The second approach is probably what doctors do but somehow the first approach was more stable and worked better with the calibration step that followed.
 My guess the reason is that the first approach is more consistent.
 It structurally a bit too low for systole and a bit too high for diastole.
 This signal can easily be picked up by the gradient boosting procedure that I used for calibrating the volumes.